 (d) Are you already receiving technical assistance in these areas?
 Please specify the area of assistance and who is providing it.

-(
+(Mauritania - Add question on specific assistance needs addressed to UNODC)

 IX.
 Other information

 Please describe practices in your country, that you consider to be good practices in relation to firearms control, and to prevent and combat the illicit manufacturing of and trafficking in firearms, their parts and components and ammunition, which might be interesting to other States in their efforts to implement the Firearms Protocol.